burakkose/just_table/README.md

 |   |   |   |   |   |
 |   |   |   |   |   |
 ```
-It looks easy, but sometimes you want to create a basic table.
+It looks easy, but sometimes you want to create a basic table quickly by the different way.
 Actually,  I hate above way.
-Now, Just Table's way.
+Now, time to the just table's way.
 ## Usage